Sheikh Bureik: Roman and Byzantine periods

-Beit She'arayim was founded at the end of the 1st century BCE, during the reign of King Herod.
+Beit She'arim was founded at the end of the 1st century BCE, during the reign of King Herod.
 The Roman Jewish historian Josephus Flavius, in his Vita, referred to the city in Greek as Besara, the administrative center of the estates of Queen Berenice in the Jezreel Valley.

-After the destruction of the Second Temple in 70 CE, the Sanhedrin (Jewish legislature and supreme council) moved to Beit She'arayim.
+After the destruction of the Second Temple in 70 CE, the Sanhedrin (Jewish legislature and supreme council) moved to Beit She'arim.
 The town is mentioned in rabbinical literature as an important center of Jewish learning during the 2nd century.
 Rabbi Judah the Prince (Yehudah HaNasi), head of the Sanhedrin and compiler of the Mishna, lived there and was buried there, as were many other Jews from all over the country and from the Jewish diaspora from nearby Phoenicia to far away Himyar in Yemen.

-While it was originally thought that Bet She'arayim was destroyed during the Jewish revolt against Gallus in the mid-4th century, recent research has revealed the destruction to be far less extensive.
+While it was originally thought that Beit She'arim was destroyed during the Jewish revolt against Gallus in the mid-4th century, recent research has revealed the destruction to be far less extensive.
 An earthquake in 386 caused some damage, but the town recovered and enjoyed prosperity during the era of Byzantine rule.
 Almost 300 inscriptions primarily in Greek, but also in Hebrew, Aramaic, and Palmyrene were found on the walls of the catacombs containing numerous sarcophagi.